 Students receiving financial aid are provided with the opportunity to receive books and supplies utilizing their financial aid refund credit prior to the receipt of the refund check.
 34 CFR 668.164(i)

 The Expected Family Contribution (EFC) is determined as a result of the student completing the Free Application for Federal Student Aid (FAFSA).
 The FAFSA collects income information and asset information from you and your parent(s)/stepparent.
 Other information that is important in determining your EFC are household size, and number of children in college.
 Eligibility for federal and state aid is determined based on information from the FAFSA.
 FAFSA information is used to verify eligibility for federal aid, federal loan annual fiscal limits and subsidized maximum levels within the Datatel Colleague system.

-The Financial Aid Office staff will attempt to meet as much of your need as possible using federal, state and institutional funding which can be awarded in the form of grants, loans, scholarships and/or student employment.
+The Financial Aid office staff will attempt to meet as much of your need as possible using federal, state and institutional funding which can be awarded in the form of grants, loans, scholarships and/or student employment.
 Students are encouraged to seek additional assistance from outside resources.

-WCCC defines an academic year beginning with the fall semester, the second in spring and the third in summer.
+Westmoreland defines an academic year beginning with the fall semester, the second in spring and the third in summer.

 Financial aid is awarded in the form of a ‘package’ or combination of difference types of assistance.
 A student, based on his/her enrollment, may not fully utilize the annual federal aid offered.